vxst/crystal/DESIGN.md

 There are three major sub-system of Crystal, for each sub-system, there is several modules, which will all list below.

+All development will be TDD, I'm trying to reach 100% coverage! (perhaps impossible due to my laziness though

 Subsystem: Oculus
 -----------------------